opus-research/spymemcached/README.markdown

 # Testing

-The latest version of spymemcached has a set of command line arguments that can be used to configure the location of your testing server.
+The latest version of spymemcached has a set of command line arguments that can be used to configure the location and type of your testing server.
 The arguments are listed below.

+    -Dserver.type=server_type

+This argument is used to specify the type of testing server you are using.
+By default this argument is set to memcached.
+It can be set to either "memcached", "membase" or "couchbase".
+Invalid testing server types will default to memcached.

     -Dserver.address_v4=ipv4_address_of_testing_server